How Long Can You Go Without Sleep?

-There’s also a very rare condition in which people experience up to six months of sleep deprivation.
+There is also a rare condition in which people experience up to six months of sleep deprivation.
 Fatal familial insomnia (also known as FFI) is a genetically inherited prion disease.
 It can cause insomnia, weight loss, hallucinations, and dementia.

 How Long Can You Go Without Sleep?

-There’s no defined amount of time we can go without sleep.
+There is no defined amount of time we can go without sleep.
 To date, there have been no studies done with a conclusive answer.
-There have been no reports stating cause of death as lack of sleep.
+There have been no reports stating the cause of death as a lack of sleep.

 What Happens After 24 Hours With No Sleep?